Topic display: Change Quick Links style and/or add header

 For this part, we run a script in the Article Custom HTML to create a div to house the table of contents header and insert it.
 First, we add a script to the Custom HTML to handle the div itself; then, we add some Custom CSS to style that div.

-3. Select Article from the Custom HTML dropdown.
+3. Select Article from the Select HTML section to edit dropdown.

 <script>